mdrakibulislam-zero/WebBasicCalculator/README.md

 ## Web Basic Calculator:
 This is a simple basic calculator based on Web which made with HTML, CSS and JavaScript.
+It's able to do the basic mathematical calculations.

 ## Outcome: